Introduction

 Enter and save justification

-5. On the upper-right area of the dashboard, click Save (Save).
+5. On the upper-right area of the dashboard, click Save.

 6. At the information message, click OK.

-7. Right-click the cell next to the Justification field and select Attachments.
+7. Right-click the data entry cell for Justification and select Comments.

 Adding Attachments